nutti/Screencast-Keys/docs/installation.md

 #### 3. Copy add-on sources into your add-on folder

-Location of add-on folder depends on your operating system.
+The location of the add-on folder depends on your operating system.
+If the folder does not exist in your environment, make it in advance.

 |OS|Location|
 |---|---|